IBM-Bluemix-Docs/containers/cs_ingress.md

         <td>Replace <em>&lt;myservicepath1&gt;</em> with a slash or the unique path that your app is listening on so that network traffic can be forwarded to the app.

         </br>

-        For every Kubernetes service, you can define an individual path that is appended to the custom domain to create a unique path to your app, for example <code>custom_domain/myservicepath1</code>.
+        For every service, you can define an individual path that is appended to your custom domain to create a unique path to your app.
 When you enter this route into a web browser, network traffic is routed to the ALB.
-The ALB looks up the associated service, and sends network traffic to the service and to the pods where the app is running by using the same path.
-The app must be set up to listen on this path in order to receive incoming network traffic.
+The ALB looks up the associated service and sends network traffic to the service.
+The service then forwards the traffic to the pods where the app is running.
+The app must be set up to listen on this path to receive incoming network traffic.

         </br>
         Many apps do not listen on a specific path, but use the root path and a specific port.
 In this case, define the root path as <code>/</code> and do not specify an individual path for your app.